mathisxx/MiHeAuthAndroid/README.md

-Add this to your podfile and run pod install to install:
+Add this to your build.gradle and run sync:

 ```groovy
 implementation 'io.github.yl172326:MiHeAuthAndroid:1.1'